 We knew we couldn’t simply impose a new structure on an unwilling team.
 For change to take hold effectively and produce long-term results, we had to engage the team, build trust, and ensure we were working together to the same goals.
 We ran regular all-team meetings, leadership team meetings and large-scale workshops to ensure everyone was invested in TMO success.

 Engaging senior stakeholders and securing their trust on the turnaround was equally important, and we kept the global board fully briefed on the TMO ambitions and structure.

 We left the TMO in good shape to ensure its own future success through developing a clear portfolio of projects and a detailed masterplan of transformation milestones, as well as establishing how best to report to the global CEO on 10 key projects.

-The TMO team now had the right set-up after we restructured the team into four distinct capability groups, and mobilized and empowered TMO leaders to manage them more effectively.
+The TMO team now had the right set-up after we restructured the team into four distinct capability groups, and mobilised and empowered TMO leaders to manage them more effectively.
 We also ensured the TMO had the right skillset across the team, with the recruitment of 10 new team members to fill previous gaps.

 And the story in numbers

 ... and developed new change and communications channels to embed transformation